casper-network/docs-archive/theory/economics.rst

 adhere to the protocol.
 Called *background slashing*, this is due to the collective slashing of validators as a part of the incentive mechanism.
 Background slashing should be minimal (though not negligible) in a well functioning network.
 When a validator is slashed, the amount is deducted from their ``buffer_balance``.
 If ``buffer_balance`` is not high enough to compensate a slashed amount, **the difference is deducted from** ``bonded_balance``.

 A validator is required to bond ``minimum_stake`` number of tokens in order to participate in consensus.
 Rewards and slashings are incurred when a new block is proposed, and the slashing can potentially be high enough to reduce ``bonded_balance`` below ``minimum_stake``.
 An incurred slashing cannot exceed the amount required to reduce ``bonded_balance`` to ``minimum_stake``.
-If ``bonded_balance - minimum_stake`` is not high enough to compensate a slashed amount, the validator is considered to be *expelled*---kicked out of the validator set.
+If ``bonded_balance - minimum_stake`` is not high enough to compensate a slashedamount, the validator is considered to be *expelled*---kicked out of the validator set.
 An expelled validator cannot propose blocks even though they have assigned ticks left in that era, and they are fully removed from the validator set when the era ends.

 .. code:: python